 ― Frank Zappa

 This quote is very apt for the time.
 In 2021 we’re going to see some of the most significant changes in digital marketing than we have in previous years.
 And that’s an understatement.

 Activities you might have been employing in the past are no longer going to be as effective as they used to.
 I’m certainly not saying they won’t work, but they won’t produce the results they once did.

 So what can you implement today that will serve you well with your digital marketing in 2021?

 Let’s take a deep dive.

-Google crawl through their index and take into account 200+ factors to determine where your website comes in the results list for the user’s search.
-That’s a hell of a lot of work for a small or medium sized business in just your website management alone.
+Google has crawlers that index and take into account 200+ factors to determine where your website comes in the results list for the user’s search.
+That’s a hell of a lot of work for a small or medium-sized business in just your website management alone.

 So what do you do?
 Well, guru’s such as Neil Patel hit the nail on the head.
 By focusing on the path of least effort, you will get the maximum return.
 For example, video is a factor but considered a very small nuance.